-Fans are still able to interact with players with just a thin advertisement board between them and spectators are still able to see the scar on Danielle Van de Donk’s knee from their Borehamwood seats.
+Fans are still able to interact with players with just a thin advertisement board between them after every match and spectators are still able to see the scar on Danielle Van de Donk’s knee from their Borehamwood seats.

-The steady development of women’s football has notably been an overall success.
+The steady development of women’s football has notably been an overall success and like everything else, it hasn’t been perfect.

-The women’s game should not strive to be everything the men’s game is.
-Being like the men is not the only way to be successful.
+But a big downfall in wanting to grow the women’s game is using the men’s game as the ultimate goal.
+The women’s league should not strive to be everything the men’s game is, being like the men is not the only way to be successful.

 Men’s football is not the standard of the sport nor is it an exception.
 Do not compare men’s elite football to women’s elite football.